openzipkin/brave/brave/README.md

 abstraction.
 As a result, a bridge from Brave 4 to OpenTracing v0.20.2 is relatively little code.
 It should be able to implement future versions of OpenTracing as well.

+### ScopedSpan type
+Brave 4.19 introduced `ScopedSpan` which derives influence primarily from [OpenCensus SpanBuilder.startScopedSpan() Api](https://github.com/census-instrumentation/opencensus-java/blob/f852100ad9b77522fabd3c0b29e78202aed3a26e/api/src/main/java/io/opencensus/trace/SpanBuilder.java#L229), a convenience type to start work and ensure scope is visible downstream.
+One main difference here is we assume the scoped span is used in the same thread, so mark it as such.
+Also, we reduce the size of the api to help secure users against code drift.

+### Error Handling
+Brave 4.19 added `ErrorParser`, internally used by `Span.error(Throwable)`.
+This design incubated in [Spring Cloud Sleuth](https://github.com/spring-cloud/spring-cloud-sleuth) prior to becoming a primary type here.
+Our care and docs around error handling in general is credit to [Nike Wingtips](https://github.com/Nike-Inc/wingtips#warning-about-error-handling-when-using-try-with-resources-to-autoclose-spans).

 ### Recorder architecture
 Much of Brave 4's architecture is borrowed from Finagle, whose design